Shihan150/Animated-hydrological-cycle/README.txt

 	Scripts:
 		Shihan Li

 Feel free to use any materials in this repository!
-Any questions, please contact through shihan@uni-bremen.de
+Any questions, please contact through shihan@tamu.edu